darasus/ai-blog/content/why-you-should-start-investing-now.md

   risk associated with any investment decision.
 You have an unlimited number of investment options from which to choose, including stocks, bonds, real estate, commodities, mutual funds and exchange-traded funds (ETFs)
+intro: >-
+  As a millennial, you may feel like your future is bleak because of student loan debt, limited job prospects and stagnant wages.
+But the reality is that your financial future can be bright if you take action now.
+Investing as early as possible is perhaps the most effective way to grow your wealth over time.

+  Investing even a small amount of money now can have a big impact on your long-term financial success.
+Time is your greatest ally when it comes to growing your money — the earlier you begin investing, the greater potential return you will see later in life.
+At Intrinzik we believe that everyone should learn about personal finance and invest responsibly for their future.
+With this article we want to give you some insights about why you should start investing now and what are the best ways to do it:
 ---

 ## Why you should start investing now